Tips on Navigating Large Online Poker Tournaments

 Poker Tournament neon sign vector.

-Large multi-table tournaments offer the biggest challenges and the biggest prizes in the world of online poker.
-The challenge comes from fighting your way through a field of hundreds or even thousands of opponents in the hope of making the money or even reaching the final table.
+Large poker tournaments offer the biggest challenges, and therefore the biggest prizes, in the world of online poker.
+The challenge and reward come from fighting your way through a field of hundreds or even thousands of opponents in the hope of making the prize money or even reaching the final table.
 It can be a tremendous feat of endurance to play poker online through the hours or even days that large tournaments require.
-The prizes, of course, include cash and the personal satisfaction of proving your skill and making your name.
+The prizes, of course, include cash and the personal satisfaction of proving your skill (unlike slot tournaments, which are pure luck) and growing your reputation.

 A focused man looking at his laptop screen with headphones on.